 - Aromatherapy Stress Relief Eucalyptus Candle

-Another option to go with your stress relief product is by using this eucalyptus and spearmint candle by Bath & Body Works.
+Another option to go with your stress relief product is by using this eucalyptus and spearmint candle.
 It utilizes aromatherapy benefits of both eucalyptus and mint, since these scents can really help to calm the mind and relax the body.
 It is a large, 3-wick candle, so it has a long burning time.
 Place it in your bedroom to relieve stress before you sleep or relax in your bathroom during a long bubble bath.

 - Emoji Face Squeeze Balls

 For another squeeze ball option, you can combine fun with relaxation by getting these emoji squeeze balls.
-You get a set of 12 squeeze balls, all of which are small at 3 inches in diameter.
+Typically, you will get multiple squeeze balls in a set.
 Each of them has a different emoji face on it.

 They key to relaxing and unwinding is to keep it from becoming just another thing to do.
 For example, some people prefer to avoid the gym because paying a fee makes the gym a to-do list instead of a want to do list item.
 Make sure you are doing what you love and not what you feel you have to do.